Parliament of Great Britain: Parliament of the United Kingdom

 In 1801, the Parliament of the United Kingdom was created when the Kingdom of Great Britain was united with the Kingdom of Ireland to become the United Kingdom of Great Britain and Ireland under the Acts of Union 1800.

-Membership by constituent country, in 1801
+Membership by constituent country and type of seat, in 1801

+House of Commons

 Monmouthshire (One County constituency with two members and one single member Borough constituency) is included in Wales in these tables.
 Sources for this period may include the county in England.